 If you’re an advanced freediver who wants to learn how to fine-tune your lifestyle and training so that you can approach elite freediving levels, then the PADI Master Freediver course is for you.
 Through focused sessions, you’ll bring your static apnea, dynamic apnea, free immersion and constant weight skills to the next level.

 To enroll in a PADI Master Freediver course you must be at least 18 years old and have a PADI Advanced Freediver certification (or a qualifying certification from another freediver organization).
+You also need to have Emergency First Response Primary and Secondary Care (CPR and First Aid) training within the past 24 months.
+You can complete this training during the Rescue Diver course.
+Your instructor may also offer the PADI Emergency Oxygen Provider specialty diver course at the same time.

 The PADI Master Freediver course consists of three main phases: